 Special students must present certificates of their preliminary training, and must give evidence of satisfactory preparation for the courses they wish to pursue.
-They are subject to all the general regulations and requirements of regular students, such as assignments to physical education and military training, payment of fees, regular attendance at classes, and maintenance of satisfactory scholastic standing.
+They are subject to all the general regulations and requirements of regular students, such as assignments to physical education and military training payment of fees, regular attendance at classes, and maintenance of satisfactors repulsed to the course of the course o factory scholastic standing.

-\In courses consisting of laboratory work, wholly or in part, two periods of laboratory work are to be considered the equivalent of one recitation period.
+^{}In courses consisting of laboratory work, wholly or in part, two periods of laboratory work are to be considered the equivalent of one recitation period.

-Admission with Advanced Credit.
-Students who present certificates showing credits for college work done in other acceptable institutions are allowed hour-for-hour credit on courses in this College insofar as they may be directly applied or can be accepted as substitutes or electives.
-Candidates must present their high-school and college credits certified to by the proper authorities.
-It is requested, also, that a college catalogue covering the period of attendance be furnished with college credentials.
+Admission with advanced credit.
+The applicant must apply to the vice-president of the College for a blank, "Vital Statistics of Students with Advanced Credit," to be properly filled out and returned to the vice-president; on it he must indicate the curriculum in which he wishes to enroll.
+The vice-president will then send to the student's former institution, requesting an official transcript of record.
+It is requested, also, that a college catalogue covering the period of attendance be furnished with the "Vital Statistics."
+Students whose transcripts show credits for college work done in other acceptable institutions are allowed hour-for-hour credit on courses in this College insofar as they may be directly applied or can be accepted as substitutes or electives.
 In cases in which it is impossible for one to furnish an acceptable certificate concerning work upon which advanced credit is asked, examinations are given, if the subject has been studied under competent instruction.

-It is strongly urged that persons entering with advanced credit send certified transcripts of their work at other colleges at least two or three weeks in advance of entrance.
+It is strongly urged that persons entering with advanced credit correspond with the vice-president as early as possible in the summer.
 Transcripts received later than one week prior to enrollment cannot be acted upon completely before the opening days of College.

-Matriculated students may secure advanced credit in certain subjects of freshman rank by examination on account of surplus high-school units over and above the fifteen acceptable units required for admission.
-The registrar, on request, will furnish a statement of such surplus units to the Committee on Advanced Credit, and that committee will conduct the examination within the first thirty days of the semester or summer school.
+Matriculated students may secure advanced credit in certain subjects of freshman rank by examination, on account of surplus high-school units over and above the fifteen acceptable units required for admission.
+The registrar will furnish, on request, a statement of such surplus units to the Committee on Advanced Credit, and that committee will conduct the examination within the first thirty days of the semester or summer school.
 Examinations, however, which affect the assignment of a semester or summer school will be given the first Saturday of that semester or summer school.
 After the expiration of the thirty-day period such examinations are authorized by the students' dean.